-Canning Highway is a key transport and urban corridor which plays an important role in the City of South Perth.
-The area adjacent to the highway is very diverse, with a range of housing types and non-residential land uses.
+Canning Highway is a key transport and urban corridor within the City of South Perth.
+The area adjacent to the highway is diverse, with a range of housing types and non-residential land uses.

-The purpose of the Canning Highway #ShapeOurPlace project is to articulate a desirable future character for Canning Highway and adjacent areas, reflecting an appropriate scale and intensity for the strategic context of the place.
+The purpose of the Canning Highway project is to articulate a desirable future character for Canning Highway and the adjacent areas.

 - To provide clear guidance for future development situated on or adjacent to Canning Highway